reqnroll/Reqnroll.Rider/doc/how-it-works.md

 ## Folding

-The implementation of the folding can be found in the `SpecFlowFoldingProcessor` class.
+The implementation of the folding can be found in the `ReqnrollFoldingProcessor` class.
 The following sections are foldable:
 - Scenarios
 - Scenario Outlines